DelKatey/Batch.Image.DL/README.md

+Scrapped.
+No updates or changes of any kind will be made to this.

 ## Introduction

 Do you like "archiving" data?
 Especially ones that tends to be ordered sequentially numerically?
 And does those data tend to be images of a sort?
 Fret no more!